twineteam/backend-datafocused-test/README.md

 - Google is allowed
 - Hot reloading is set up
+- Even though we are using [Flask](https://flask.palletsprojects.com/en/2.3.x/), knowledge of the framework is unimportant
 - Feel free to use any SQL editor of your choice.
 You simply need to connect to our `instance/flaskr.sqlite` DB after intialising the database
+- We have `#TODO` comments marked in `flaskr/dataissues.py` that we will be tackling one by one